themeetpatell/biggventures/README.md

-# Biggbizz
+# BiggVentures

 **The OS Universe for Startups**

-Biggbizz is a modern, cinematic web platform showcasing an integrated ecosystem of AI-native systems designed to support entrepreneurs from "I want to build" to "we scaled globally."
+BiggVentures is a modern, cinematic web platform showcasing an integrated ecosystem of AI-native systems designed to support entrepreneurs from "I want to build" to "we scaled globally."

 ## 🌟 Overview

-Biggbizz represents a coordinated stack of integrated systems that form a complete operating system for startups.
+BiggVentures represents a coordinated stack of integrated systems that form a complete operating system for startups.
 Each brand in the universe solves specific challenges while working together to create compounding momentum for founders.

 ## 🚀 Features